 Why did Pope Francis launch a smartphone App in 2013?
 What does he talk to his 10 million followers on Twitter about?

-Does the world need an Uber for Perinatal pathology and can mobile phones provide it?
+How would Jeff Bezo’s at Amazon redesign Perinatal pathology and how can mobile phones provide it?

 1. Clinical Trials